-The truth is, anaerobic fermentation–a process that occurs in the absence of oxygen–creates and environment that isn’t suitable for pathogenic bacteria, and some believe it to be even safer than raw food.
-What does thrive in this acidic, low-oxygen environment?
-Health-promoting bacteria that help make nutrients more bioavailable to us through a process known as pre-digestion.
+The truth is, anaerobic fermentation (a process that occurs in the absence of oxygen) creates an environment that isn’t suitable for pathogenic bacteria.
+In fact, many believe it to be even safer than raw food.